PhyStat/Website/docs/index.md

 Louis Lyons: +442075947804; Lydia Brenner: +31205922009; Nicholas Wardle: +442075943419; Olaf Behnke: +494089983854

-## Upcoming and past Events:
+## Upcoming and Past Events:
-Please take note that you can also [subscribe here](https://e-groups.cern.ch/e-groups/EgroupsSubscription.do?egroupName=phystat-events) to our PHYSTAT Event news email list
+Please take note that you can [subscribe here](https://e-groups.cern.ch/e-groups/EgroupsSubscription.do?egroupName=phystat-events) to our PHYSTAT Event news email list
 (this requires a CERN computing account, if you don't have one you can easily register for a CERN lightweight at [this webpage](https://account.cern.ch/account/Externals/RegisterAccount.aspx))

-**The PHYSTAT EVENTS Indico Page is [here](https://indico.cern.ch/category/10790/)**
+**The PHYSTAT EVENTS Indico Page is [here](https://indico.cern.ch/category/10790/)**.
+You can find PHYSTAT Seminars and Workshops there.

-Subscribe to the google calendar below to make sure you never miss an upcoming event!
+You can also subscribe to the google calendar below to make sure you never miss an upcoming event!

 ```
 8fun2qd3u76njptm4vujonscqo8a29iv@import.calendar.google.com